REKINDLING

 In this course, you’ll be gently guided to reclaim your voice—for yourself and for your children.
 You’ll explore how to bring song back into the rhythms of daily life: around the table, at bedtime, in transitions, in moments of joy, and in times of sorrow.

-Together we will take courageous steps toward reclaiming our voices for our children and ourselves, and weaving this essential cultural element back into the fabric of our every day lives where it belongs.
+You will leave with a basket of recorded songs to weave this essential cultural element back into the fabric of your every day lives where it belongs.

 SONG